Toggle: English / Spanish

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-Patients who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.
-See also: Fluoride overdose
+People who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.

-Most nonfluoride (regular) toothpastes are relatively nontoxic (nonpoisonous).
-Recovery is very likely.
+Most nonfluoride toothpastes are nontoxic (nonpoisonous).
+People are very likely to recover.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.